 Network planning process requires us to consider a range of internal and external factors impacting the electricity network.
-External factors are driven by consumer preferences, consumption trends, demand, development trends and technology impacting security of supply, reliability, power quality and safety.
+Internal factors include the introduction of new technology and increased levels of automation, cost considerations and technical standards.
+External factors are driven by consumer preferences, consumption trends, demand, development trends, technology, affordability and government policy, all of which have varying impacts on security of supply, reliability, power quality and safety.